brezaie/FTPClient/README.md

 # FTPClient
 FTP Client in C# -
-The FTP Client connects to an FTP Server and does the CRUD operation of files and folders
+The FTP Client connects to an FTP Server and does the CRUD operation on files and folders